williammortl/take-home-engineering-challenge/README.md

 For more design documentation please visit the [Architecture](doc/Architecture.md) page.

-Enhancements can be found on the [Enhancements](doc/Enhancements.md) page.
+Future improvements can be found on the [Future Enhancements](doc/FutureEnhancements.md) page.

 Directions for dockerizing the service can be found on the [Build the Service](doc/BuildService.md) page.